pkumod/Paraphrase/README.md

 # Paraphrase
 A paraphrase dictionary for predicates in DBpedia, which takes advantage of existing datasets and combines the technologies of machine mining and crowdsourcing.
 It is composed of 2284 distinct predicates in DBpedia and over 30,000 paraphrase pairs in total, in the form of <predicate, paraphrase words or phrases, score>.

-You can also find the camera-ready version of our paper for AAAI-20 here.

 Here are some examples:
 >academicAdvisor	again work	19
 >academicAdvisor	also study under	53